idanarye/vim-erroneous/README.md

 INTRODUCTION
 ============
-Erroneous is a plugin for handling errors from other programs.
-Vim provides you with the `:make` command to run compilers and parse the errors using the 'errorformat' option, but you must the 'errorformat' option in advance.
-If you more than one many language, you'll have to change 'errorformat' often.
+Erroneous is a plugin for handling errors from external programs.
+Vim provides you with the `:make` command to run compilers and parse the errors using the 'errorformat' option, but you must set the 'errorformat' option in advance.
+If you use more than one language regularly, you'll have to change 'errorformat' often.
 This is usually done with file-type plugins - but that means you have to always compile from one of the source files(you can't, for example, compile from one of the configuration XML files).
-You can also set a long 'errorformat' that can catch many formats - but in my experience those catch-all 'errorformat's tend to identify error-description lines as error headlines and create entries in the quickfix list that are mapped to nowhere and send you to empty buffers.
+You can also set a long, compound 'errorformat' that can catch errors in many formats - but from my experience those catch-all 'errorformat's tend to identify error-description lines as error headlines and create entries in the quickfix list that are mapped to nowhere and send you to empty buffers.
 Not as fun as it sounds...

 Erroneous takes a different approach - instead of parsing stderr based on the filetype, parsing is done based on the shell command that invoked the program